top of page

 2 min read

 I've often thought about the value of in-person interviews.
-How could you possibly get to know someone in 45-minutes, an hour, even a few hours?
+How could you get to know someone in 45 minutes, an hour, or even a few hours?
 How could you make a judgment about a person you've spent so little time with?

-Your new hire is a person you will be working with day-in-day-out, possibly for years.
+Your new hire is someone you will be working with day in and day out, possibly for years.
 Judgment doesn’t occur in a single moment but grows out of a process.

 Interview prep has been de-mystified

-Nowadays, there is a myriad of resources for candidates to prepare for interviews.
-Preparing for an interview takes a lot more than Googling a list of common interview questions.
+Nowadays, there are many resources for candidates to prepare for interviews.
+Preparing for an interview takes much more than Googling common interview questions.

 Many employers today know how well someone interviews is weakly correlated with job performance.
-The link between an employee’s prior work experience and his or her performance in a new organization.
+The link between an employee’s prior work experience and performance in a new organization.
 They found no significant correlation between the two.

 Is there a better way?

 They are a way for employers to assess your intelligence, skills, and personality.
-In other words, recruiters use test scores to work out whether or not to hire you.
+In other words, recruiters use test scores to determine whether to hire you.

-Here are three ways to improve the validity of in-person interviews:
+Here are three ways to improve the value of in-person interviews:

 Comments